cloudant/sync-android/doc/replication.md

 Datastore ds = manager.openDatastore("my_datastore");

-// Create a replicator that replicates changes from the local
+// Create a replictor that replicates changes from the remote
-// datastore to the remote database.
+// database to the local datastore.
+PullReplication pull = new PullReplication();
+pull.source = uri;
+pull.target = ds;
-Replicator replicator = ReplicatorFactory.oneway(ds, uri);
+Replicator replicator = ReplicatorFactory.oneway(pull);

 // Create a sample index on type field
 IndexManager indexManager = new IndexManager(ds);